 - Probably have an IV for hydration and/or medication purposes.

 - Be asked about your level of discomfort or pain so your care team can take measures to minimize your pain.

 Your orthopedic surgeon will determine when you're ready to go home.
-Once hospital discharge has been ordered, a nurse will review your surgeon's discharge instructions with you, your family and/or friend.
+Once hospital discharge has been ordered, a nurse will review your surgeon's discharge instructions with you the person who accompanied you for your surgery.
 Medications taken during hospitalization can make it difficult to remember all of the instructions.
 If you can't remember everything you and your nurse discussed, or if you have any questions or concerns regarding the discharge instructions, contact your surgeon's office.